sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - nlp-table.md

 For an overview of how the NLP Table method works, see the following steps:

-1. Sensible finds all tables in the document using a Microsoft OCR provider.
+1. Sensible extracts all tables in the document using a Microsoft OCR provider.

+2. Sensible extracts the table title, if present.
+In detail:

+   -  Sensible extracts lines contained in a rectangular region immediately above each table, since that region is likely to contain the table title.
+   - The height of that region equals the line height of the first non-empty cell of the table + 0.1 inches, and the region extends down to the top boundary of the table.
+   - For information about how Sensible determines if lines are "contained" in a region, see [Region](doc:region).

-2. Sensible scores each table by how well it matches the descriptions you provide of the data you want to extract.
-To create the score, Sensible compares your concatenated descriptions against the concatenated first two rows of the table using the OpenAPI Embeddings API.
+3. Sensible scores each table by how well it matches the descriptions you provide of the data you want to extract.
+To create the score:

+   - Sensible concatenates all your column descriptions with your overall table description.

+   - Sensible concatenates the first two rows of the table with the table title.

+   - Sensible compares the two concatenations using the OpenAPI Embeddings API.

-3. Sensible uses GPT-3 to restructure the table based on your column descriptions.
-Sensible returns the result in Sensible's standard table output format.
+4. Sensible uses GPT-3 to restructure the best-scoring table based on your column descriptions and your overall table description.
+Sensible returns the restructured table.